 I was supposed to continue wearing reading glasses but I have found I rarely need them – an added bonus.

 Obviously sight is a terribly precious sense.
 On very rare occasions there are complications from surgery, so we should never be complacent.
 Surgeons use varying methods of sedation and have different levels of expertise.
 But if you do your homework and find a proficient surgeon there should be nothing to worry about.
 Please note that this is my personal experience of having eye surgery performed privately using my health insurance.
-My surgeon was Andrew Luff at Optegra.
+My surgeon was Andrew Luff.
 There’s a complete review on their website if you’d like to see it – just click here.

 Talking of looking after your eyes, read Annabel’s post on a special reading light that she has reviewed.